menus12/DAwR-2023-final-project/README.md

 The following steps will make sure to operationalize the data so that the research questions that are formulated will be answered:
 - Data preparation
 - Data cleaning
-- Calculate initial summary statistics
+- (!pending results!)
+Calculate initial summary statistics
 - Calculate the average scores of competitors
   --> for each competitor, calculate the average score across competitions they have participated in
   --> group the data by competitors and then calculate the mean of the marks for each group